JordanTrakas/git-essential-training-5988161/First_Folder/new_name.md

 We can rename a file.
 Say we rename this from example.md to new_name.md

 Renamed README.md to READUS.md by using **git mv** <old name> <new name>

+Note that git does not track empty folders.
+We can make sure that Git recognizes an empty folder by adding a .gitkeep file